effjy/effjy/README.md

 # 👤 About Me

-Network administrator and Level 3 security analyst with deep expertise in operational security (OpSec).

-Independent cryptographic researcher focused on symmetric primitive design and cryptanalysis.
-Creator of the **Krakken-2048 Abyssal** cryptographic permutation and **Virtual Wipe Turbo** secure data sanitization utility.
+Network administrator and Level 3 security analyst specializing in operational security (OpSec) and forensics.
+As an independent cryptographic researcher focused on symmetric primitive design and cryptanalysis, I am the creator of the **Krakken-2048 Abyssal** wide-state permutation, the **Krakken-Disk** post-quantum encrypted volume manager, and the **Virtual Wipe Turbo** forensic-grade data sanitization suite.

 ---